jithinjohnjose/Mysql-Killsleepquery/README.md

 Two small shell scripts are added for killing sleep processes without restarting MySQL

-* 1) To Kill all sleep process - killall-slowquery.sh
+* To Kill all sleep process - killall-sleepquery.sh
-* 2) To kill all process with sleep time > 60 SEC and user root - killtime-slowquey.sh
+* To kill all process with sleep time > 60 SEC and user root - killtime-sleepquery.sh